Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ### DATA JOINING: Put some `<circle>`'s in your SVG!

-We'll start by defining the simplest array of data we can think of.
+We'll start by defining a simple array that we'll bind to the circles.
+Right now, the "data" is meaningless: just some numbers that we'll use to offset the circles in the x-direction (in SVG space).
+Later we'll learn to relate data to coordinates.

 ```JavaScript
   // a JavaScript array of data
   var myData = [ 5, 15, 30 ];
 ```

 Then join that data array to some `<circle>`'s within the SVG

 ```JavaScript
   // the original svg starts out as an empty svg element (with its own attributes, but nothing inside it)
   var circles = svg.selectAll("circle") // select all circles within the SVG